 1. The Twin Pillars: Calcium and Vitamin D

-Combining calcium with vitamin D amplifies its benefits.
-For individuals aged 70 and above, a daily dose of 800 IU of vitamin D is ideal.
+Combining calcium with vitamin D amplifies its benefits as calcium absorption in the small intestine is increased in the presence of vitamin D. For individuals aged 70 and above, a daily dose of 800 IU of vitamin D is ideal.
 For those below 70, 600 IU should suffice.

 Calcium requirements are gender-specific and age-dependent: